Brooklyn woman tried to kill look-alike with poisoned cheesecake

-NEW YORK (WPIX) — A woman was found guilty of trying to kill her look-alike with poisoned cheesecake in New York City, prosecutors said Thursday.
+A woman was found guilty of trying to kill her look-alike with poisoned cheesecake in New York City, prosecutors said Thursday.
+KTLA’s sister station WPIX reports.

 Brooklyn woman Viktoria Nasyrova stole the victim’s identification after giving her cheesecake laced with phenazepam, a type of tranquilizer, back in August 2016, Queens District Attorney Melinda Katz said.
 She was convicted of attempted murder charges and faces up to 25 years in prison.